kriskwiatkowski/draft-connolly-cfrg-hybrid-sig-considerations/draft-connolly-cfrg-hybrid-sig-considerations.md

 For streaming, the SE can accumulate the message by updating the SHAKE256 state, only having to keep track of the state.

-Since ML-DSA can be both prehashed and streamed, the HashML-DSA variation defined in {{FIPS204}} is superfluous and SHOULD NOT be used to reduce interoperability difficulties.
+ML-DSA supports both prehashed and streamed variants.
+These variants are interoperable with the 'pure' ML-DSA defined in {{FIPS204}}, allowing a message signed with one variant to be verified with the other.
+In contrast, the HashML-DSA variation defined in {{FIPS204}} does not provide such property, it is superfluous and SHOULD NOT be used to reduce interoperability difficulties.

 ## Security Considerations for SLH-DSA {#slh-dsa}